“It Doesn’t Feel Pity, Or Remorse, Or Fear, And It Absolutely Will Not Stop, Ever, Until You Are Dead!”

 Based on these movies, it’s safe to say that in the future we’ve cracked the code to time travel.
 But till such time we have to rely on history, photographs and accounts for any form of time travel.
-Most scientific thrillers portray the future as bleak, destroyed either by robots or nuclear war fare.
+Most scientific thrillers portray the future as bleak, destroyed either by robots or nuclear warfare.
 Definitely not a place that sounds alluring.
 While we can’t travel to the future, we can take a walk down memory lane.
 So as a tribute to the Terminator franchise, let us take a spin through the Time Travel machine all the way back to the 17th century (January 1, 1601 - December 31, 1701).
-You don't need an air ticket for this journey, all you have to do in sit back, relax and read.
+You don't need an air ticket for this journey, all you have to do is sit back, relax and read.
 Why the 17th century you ask?
 No special reason, it was picked on a lucky whim.

-In the beginning of the 17th century, England was under the rule of King Charles I. He ascended the throne in November of 1600.
+At the beginning of the 17th century, England was under the rule of King Charles I. He ascended the throne in November of 1600.
 There was a general atmosphere of unrest.
 So much so that it ultimately led to a civil war; between the royalists and parliamentarians.
 The civil war ended with the arrest and beheading of Charles I, Ned Stark style.
-Between 1649 and 1660, Britain was without monarchy.
-Instead it was under the Cromwell rule.
+Between 1649 and 1660, Britain was without a monarchy.
+Instead, it was under the Cromwell rule.
 Which also didn’t turn out that well and ended with the ultimate restoration of the monarchy in 1660 when the British people got back Charles II and put him on the throne.
-Had the skynets sent back its robots to 17th century England they would have found themselves right in the middle of war.
+Had the Skynet sent back its robots to 17th century England they would have found themselves right in the middle of a war.
 Maybe it’s a good thing they didn’t.

 We’ve all heard the eternal story of unrequited love - Salim and Anarkali.
 Stuff that poems, movies, romantic literature is made of.
-Well, 17th century was the time when emperor Nur-ud-din Mohammad Salim or better known as Jahangir ruled the country.
+Well, the 17th century was the time when emperor Nur-ud-din Mohammad Salim or better known as Jahangir ruled the country.
 His father was the great Mughal ruler Akbar under whom the Indian Empire flourished.
-The architecture style of the Mughals have left their mark all over the country in terms of stunning monuments, some of which are important tourist spots in India today.
+The architecture style of the Mughals has left its mark all over the country in terms of stunning monuments, some of which are important tourist spots in India today.
 Salim succeeded his brothers, both of whom succumbed to alcoholism.
 Whether the stories of Jahangir and Anarkali are true or not, one can only speculate, but what is true is the piercing intelligence of his wife Nur Jahan, who has her own page in history.
 Now if the Terminator were to come face to face with her, he sure would have met his match!